Teen Sleep

 Teen Biology

-Ironically, this REM sleep is essential for learning, memory, emotional processing and impulse-control – all things that are crucial to the developing brain (you can read more about the role of sleep in learning and memory in this post).
+This biological shift occurs in all teenagers regardless of country, culture, or societal expectations.
+By forcing our teens to get-up at 6.30am – a time that is still their biological night – we are depriving them of REM (rapid eye-movement) sleep.
+REM sleep is essential for learning, memory, emotional processing and impulse-control – all things that are crucial to the developing brain (you can read more about the role of sleep in learning and memory in this post).

-To make matters worse, due to the sleep deprivation that accumulates over the school week, many teens will attempt to catch-up on sleep over the weekend.
+To make matters worse, due to the sleep deprivation that accumulates over the school week, many teens try to catch-up on sleep at the weekend.
 As a result, it may be quite normal for teens to sleep half the day away, hence the stereotype of 'lazy'.
+Unfortunately, just as teens begin to settle into their natural rhythms, it's Monday again, and they're hit with a double dose of social jet-lag.

 Interestingly, researchers are still unsure why teenage rhythms shift in this way, but some think it may help in the journey to independence.